The Community Hall at Park Hill is available for rent. For more information call 860-623-8467.

 Park Hill is currently at 100% capacity, housing ninety-three tenants, of which six are non-elderly disabled.
 There is currently a waiting list of thirty-six applicants for housing.
 The probable waiting time for housing is one year or more.

-EWHA employs four full-time personnel to operate and maintain its properties, an Executive Director, Administrative Assistant and two Maintenance Personnel.
+EWHA employs three full-time and one part-time personnel to operate and maintain its properties, an Executive Director, Administrative Assistant and two Maintenance Personnel.

 The Housing Authority currently owns approximately seven and one half acres of undeveloped farmland, connected to the existing complex.
 As moneys become available, we hope to develop this into more elderly or assisted living housing.